apache/doris/docs/en/docs/ecosystem/audit-plugin.md

 >**Notice**
 >
-> In the above table structure: stmt string, this can only be used in 0.15 and later versions, in previous versions, the field type used varchar
+> In the above table structure: stmt string, this can only be used in 0.15 and later versions, in previous versions, the field type used varchar. query_tables string, This field is added in 2.1 and is used to record the table name, rollup, or materialized view name that the query matches.
+If you upgrade the audit log plugin to doris 2.1 and later versions, you need to add this field to the old audit log table.

 ### Deployment